Skip to content

 Connection Parameters

-• token (optional): API authentication token (required for write operations)
+• token (optional): API authentication token.
+Required for write operations and for endpoints that are not public.

 nb = pynetbox.api(